gazebosim/gz-sim/tutorials/surface_vehicles.md

 ## Checking frame of reference

-Launch your lander in Gazebo as we did before:
+Launch your world in Gazebo as we did before:

 ```bash
 gz sim src/gazebo_maritime/worlds/sydney_regatta.sdf